oslabs-beta/KubeSentry/README.md

   type: NodePort
 ```

-run `kubectl apply -f path/to/service.yaml` to deploy your application
+Run `kubectl apply -f path/to/service.yaml` to deploy your application.

-now you should be able to access your application at `localhost:30011`
+Now you should be able to access your application at `localhost:30011`

-# Configure prometheus to scrape metrics
+# Configure Prometheus to scrape metrics

 Add scrape jobs for your application and the metrics server.
 Learn more at [Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/)